lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

  * The UniversalFactory will be deployed using Nick's Factory (0x4e59b44847b379578588920ca78fbf26c0b4956c) *
  * The deployed address can be found in the LSP16 specification.
- * Please refer to the LSP16 Specification to obtain the exact bytecode and salt that
+ * Please refer to the LSP16 Specification to obtain the exact creation bytecode and salt that
  * should be used to produce the address of the UniversalFactory on different chains.
  *
  * This factory contract is designed to deploy contracts at the same address on multiple chains.